bacady/Manual_testing/Final project/README.md

 image

 2 SQL section
-Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
+Created a database named 'personaldetails' and a table named 'dependents' with all the columns needed to save data per specifications.
 Performed different queries inside the sql file: dependents.sql